ijlee2/codemod-utils/docs/src/docs/quickstart.md

 >
 > Try running these scripts now.
 They should pass out of the box.

 Not sure how to start?
-If this is your first time writing a codemod, we recommend going through the [main tutorial](./tutorials/main-tutorial/00-introduction).
-See existing codemods in [Made with codemod-utils](./#made-with-codemod-utils).
+I recommend following the [main tutorial](./tutorials/main-tutorial/00-introduction) first.
+You can also check out existing codemods in [Made with codemod-utils](./#made-with-codemod-utils).